Coast to Forest: Mental Health Promotion in Rural Oregon

 Special thanks to those who offered letters of support for the Coast to Forest proposal to the USDA/NIFA Rural Health and Safety Education Program:

-The OSU Extension Family and Community Health Program and the OSU Center for Health Innovation have partnered on the project From Coast to Forest: Building on Community Strengths to Promote Mental Health and Reduce Opioid Abuse in Rural Oregon.
+The OSU Extension Family and Community Health Program and the OSU Center for Health Innovation have partnered on the project From Coast to Forest: Building on Community Strengths to Promote Mental Health and Reduce Opioid Use Disorder in Rural Oregon.
 It works to address gaps in educational, preventive and systems-level approaches to the opioid and mental health crisis.